-Ghost of Tsushima is a great game that tries to abandon all cliches and forge a beautiful narrative that you can identify with.
-The main character has a backstory that makes you dislike him at first, but that creates the possibility for a much greater redemption arc.
+Ghost of Tsushima is a great game with a powerful, emotional narrative.
+The main character has a backstory that makes you dislike him at first, but that creates the possibility for a much stronger redemption arc.

 1. Sekiro: Shadows Die Twice

-Sekiro was developed by FromSoftware, the same company that created the Dark Souls series.
-The game was released in 2019 and is an amazing action-adventure game that’s extremely similar to Ghost of Tsushima.
-It has the same Japanese feel to it and everything about it was masterfully crafted.
+Sekiro comes from the team at FromSoftware, the same company that created the Dark Souls series.
+The game came out in 2019 and is an amazing action-adventure game that’s extremely similar to Ghost of Tsushima.
+It’s an absolute masterpiece.

-You will enjoy every detail of this game.
-From its music and visuals to its story and combat.
-However, you will need to master boss fights if you haven’t already as a gamer.
-The battles in this game are challenging and very Souls-like, and even the lesser enemies can pose challenges.
+You will enjoy every detail of this game, from its music and visuals, to its story and combat.
+However, you will need to master boss fights if you haven’t already.
+The battles in this game are challenging and Soulslike, and even the lesser enemies can pose challenges.

 From time to time, you’ll need to fight half a dozen adversaries at once and you can’t do that in the typical ARPG manner.
-Sekiro requires you to be quick on your feet and time your actions correctly.
-You need to know when to parry, when to attack, and when to fall back.
+Sekiro requires you to be quick on your feet.
+You need to know when to parry, when to attack, and when to fall back, identifying key movement patterns.

 In Sekiro, the RPG elements are mostly absent.
 You cannot find any items and you don’t have any attributes that you can improve.
 Instead, the game focuses heavily on the action and every battle is dramatic.
-If you love Mortal Kombat’s style and its fatalities, in Sekiro you’ll get to finish off enemies in that style a lot.
+Fans of games like Ghost of Tsushima will love Sekiro.

 2. Elden Ring